 Bermuda was once the site of an important nesting aggregation of the green turtle (Chelonia mydas).
 As early as 1594, mariners stopped at the island to provision their boats with turtles which they used for meat and oil.
-By 1620, the government of Bermuda was sufficiently concerned about the wanton exploitation of the turtle resource that they passed "AN ACT AGAYNST THE KILLINGE OF OUER YOUNG TORTOYSES."
+By 1620, the government was sufficiently concerned about the wanton exploitation of the turtle resource to pass "AN ACT AGAYNST THE KILLINGE OF OUER YOUNG TORTOYSES."
 The law failed to halt the extirpation of the breeding colony, however, and by the 1920's, nesting by green turtles had virtually ceased.
 A single nest in 2015 was the first documented green turtle nest in Bermuda in many decades.

-Today, the green turtles that inhabit the island's extensive shallow-water habitats are all immatures in "benthic developmental habitat" (Meylan, Meylan and Gray, 2011).
+Today, the green turtles that inhabit the island's extensive shallow-water habitats are all immatures in "benthic developmental habitat."
 Immature hawksbills in the same life history stage are also relatively common on the Bermuda Platform.
 The green turtles have been the primary focus of a tagging study initiated in 1968 by Dr. H. C. Frick, II, a trustee of what at that time was the Caribbean Conservation Corporation (CCC), now the Sea Turtle Conservancy (STC), with support from Dr. James Burnett-Herkes of the Bermuda Aquarium, Museum and Zoo (BAMZ).
-One of the first scientific investigations of green turtles on their foraging grounds, this project continues today as the Bermuda Turtle Project (BTP), a joint effort of BAMZ and the STC.
+One of the first scientific investigations of green turtles on their foraging grounds, this project continues today as the Bermuda Turtle Project (BTP), a joint effort of the Bermuda Zoological Society (BZS), the support charity for BAMZ, and the STC.
 Drs.
 Anne and Peter Meylan, research associates of the STC and the Bermuda Aquarium, have served as scientific directors of the project since 1992.
+In 2019 the technical team was joined by STC scientists Dr. Daniel Evans and Richard Herren.
 Dr. Ian Walker, Principal Curator of BAMZ, leads the Aquarium's participation in the project.
-Jennifer Gray, who served as Project Coordinator from 1992 to 2007, returned as a key member of the project team in 2013.
-Robert Hardy (Florida Fish and Wildlife Conservation Commission) joined the team in 2011.
-Dr. Sarah Manuel, Marine Conservation Officer, serves as the project's liaison to Bermuda's Department of Environment and Natural Resources.
-The team is assisted by other members of the BAMZ staff, students, and volunteers.
+Jennifer Gray serves as the Bermuda Co-director for the project.
+Dr. Gaëlle Roth serves as the Bermuda Co-director and is the project's veterinarian.
+Dr. Sarah Manuel, Senior Marine Conservation Officer, serves as the project's liaison to Bermuda's Department of Environment and Natural Resources.
+The team is assisted by other members of the BAMZ and BZS staff, and volunteers.

 The goal of the Bermuda Turtle Project is "to promote the conservation of marine turtles through research and education."
-By the end of 2015, about 3771 green turtles and 137 hawksbills have been captured by the project and tagged and released so that information can be obtained on size structure of the aggregation, genetic identity, sex ratios, growth rates, site fidelity, and migratory patterns.
-More than 1394 recaptures have been made of tagged green turtles by the project in Bermudian waters, providing one of the largest data sets in the world on growth rates and movements of free-ranging, immature green turtles.
+By the end of 2021, about 4260 green turtles and 138 hawksbills have been captured by the project and tagged and released so that information can be obtained on size structure of the population, genetic identity, sex ratios, growth rates, site fidelity, and migratory patterns.
+More than 1500 recaptures have been made of tagged green turtles by the project in Bermudian waters, providing one of the largest data sets in the world on growth rates and movements of free-ranging, immature green turtles.
 Green turtles tagged in Bermuda have been captured as far away as Nicaragua and Venezuela; the long-distance tag returns are particularly important because they shed light on the migrations of the green turtles that grow up in Bermuda waters.
 Hawksbill turtles (Eretmochelys imbricata) are captured in the net or by diving, and important information is also being gained about this Critically Endangered species.
-Loggerheads (Caretta caretta), leatherbacks (Dermochelys coriacea), and Kemp's ridleys (Lepidochelys kempii) are seem very rarely as live strandings, and tagged as part of the project.
+Loggerheads (Caretta caretta) and leatherbacks (Dermochelys coriacea), are observed in low numbers, primarily as strandings, and are sometimes tagged as part of the project.
+Kemp's ridleys (Lepidochelys kempii), are very rare in Bermuda.